 - A weekend retreat towards the end of the quarter

-Some sections of the course meet one day per week, while others meet two days per week, although they are welcomed and encouraged to attend the other class sessions.
+Some sections of the course meet one day per week, while others meet two days per week.
 In either case, facilitators are only required to come to campus one-time per week for class, clinic, and t-group.

 Meetings with Faculty